Credit History vs. Credit Score: What Are The Differences?

 Credit History Vs. Credit Score: Which One Matters The Most?

 Credit history and credit scores are two components of a person’s financial identity.
+Knowing how these factors measure against each other is necessary to make informed decisions about one’s financial future.
 Credit history and score both play a role in establishing the ability to access different forms of financing with their interrelated nature.
-Knowing how these factors measure against each other is necessary for making informed decisions about one’s financial future.

 Credit history refers to an individual’s record of paying off debt over time; lenders use credit information as evidence that an applicant responsibly repays any loans granted.
 On the other hand, a FICO score is a numerical representation of one’s overall creditworthiness based on several criteria, such as payment history and amount owed.
-Both elements provide insight into the likelihood that someone is going to pay back borrowed funds.
+Both elements provide insight into the likelihood that someone will repay borrowed funds.
 Still, only one holds more weight than the other influencing loan approval decisions: credit score.

 A good FICO score indicates reliability and trustworthiness when dealing with creditors and banks.
 Having an impeccable record in repaying debts makes an applicant look attractive from a risk mitigation standpoint; without concrete evidence backing up those claims (i.e., FICO scores), lending organizations are not comfortable enough to extend financing options too easily.
-Therefore, both pieces work together to help people achieve better chances at securing loans, and the responsibility falls on maintaining a good FICO score for greater success in obtaining financing products in the future.
+Therefore, both pieces work together to help people secure loans better.
+The responsibility falls on maintaining a good FICO score for greater success in obtaining financing products in the future.

 Who Provides Credit History?